btellstrom/wovnjava/README.md

 originalQueryStringHeader |          | ''
 strictHtmlCheck           |          | 'false'

+* A required parameter with a default setting does not need to be set within the web.xml.
+(Only the userToken and secretKey parameters must be set in order for the library to work)

 ### 2.1. userToken

 Set your WOVN.io Account's user token.
 This parameter is required.

 ### 2.2. secretKey

-This parameter is in development; it is not currently used.
-However, it is a required parameter, so ensure to set a value for it.
+This parameter is currently in development and is not being used.
+However, it is a required parameter, so make to sure to include a value in it (e.g. "secret").

 ### 2.3. urlPattern

-The Library works in the Java Application by adding new URL's to be translated.
-You can set the type of url with the url_pattern parameter.
-There are 3 types that can be set.
+Within the Java Application, the library works by adding new URL's for translation.
+You can set the URL type by using the Url Pattern Parameter.
+There are 3 URL types that can be set.

 parameters  | Translated page's URL           | Notes
 ----------- | ------------------------------- | ------
 'path'      | https://wovn.io/ja/contact      | Default Value.
 If no settings have been set, url_pattern defaults to this value.
-'subdomain' | https://ja.wovn.io/contact      | DNS settings must be set.
+'subdomain' | https://ja.wovn.io/contact      | The server's DNS settings must be configured.
 'query'     | https://wovn.io/contact?wovn=ja | The least amount of changes to the application required to complete setup.

-※ The following is an example of a URL that has been translated by the library using the above URL's.
+※ The previously mentioned URL's are examples of the following URL translated via the WOVN.io library.
+As can be seen, depending on the URL Parameter the url will change.

     https://wovn.io/contact

 ### 2.4. query

-WOVN.io ignores query parameters when searching translated page.
-If you want to add query parameter to translated page's URL, you should configure "query" parameter.
-(You need to configure WOVN.io too)
+When WOVN.io identifies a page for translation, it ignores the query parameter.
+If you want to include a query parameter within the URL, you must set it using the "query" parameter.
+(You must set this on WOVN.io's side)

     https://wovn.io/ja/contact?os=mac&keyboard=us

-If the defualt_lang is 'en', and the query is set to '', the above URL will be modified into the following URL to search for the page's translation.
+If the defualt_lang is 'en', and the query is \[\] (unset), the above URL will be modified into the following URL to search for the page's translation.

     https://wovn.io/contact

-If the default_lang is 'en', and the query is set to 'os', the above URL will be modified into the following URL to search for the page's translation.
+If the default_lang is 'en', and the query is set to ['os'], the above URL will be modified into the following URL to search for the page's translation.

     https://wovn.io/contact?os=mac

+If you want to set multiple queries, you can separate them via a comma.

 ### 2.5. defaultLang

 This sets the Java application's default language.
 The default value is english ('en').

-If a requested page, where the default language's parameter is included in the URL, the request is redirected before translating.
-The default_lang parameter is used for this purpose.
+If a request is made with the default language inserted as a parameter in the URL, before the library begins translating the URL is redirected.
+The Default Lang parameter is used for this purpose.

 If the default_lang is set to 'en', when receiving a request for the following URL,